Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

-Adopting the standard is the first step towards a future where users who have programs made up of SciPy functions can simply change the provider library used for their input data, and have the rest of the program still work the same, while taking advantage of any benefits provided by the new provider library.
+Adopting the standard is the first step towards a future where users who have programs made up of SciPy functions can simply change the provider library used for their input data, and have the rest of the program still work the same, while taking advantage of any benefits of the new provider library.

 To kick off the process of this work, the request-for-comment (RFC) issue ["SciPy array types & libraries support"](https://github.com/scipy/scipy/issues/18286) was opened.